sbennett1990/signify.cs/README.md

 implement any of key generation or message signing functionalities.

 This is a command line tool (i.e. Console application) - there is no GUI.
-As such, for best results run within PowerShell.
+As such, run within PowerShell for best results.
 It also works in Cygwin and Command Prompt environments.
 "Double-clicking" the `.exe` will appear to do nothing, since the program requires command line arguments, and fails without them.

 ## Usage

-`verify.exe -p pubkey -x sigfile -m messagefile`
+`PS> verify.exe -p pubkey -x sigfile -m messagefile`

 Alternate:

-`verify.exe /p pubkey /x sigfile /m messagefile`
+`PS> verify.exe /p pubkey /x sigfile /m messagefile`

 **Note**: the **SignifyCS** binary is called `verify.exe` since it can only verify.
 All flags are required, but **SignifyCS** can accept flags prefixed with